chipperdrew/talkEdu/README.rst

 #) IN PRODUCTION - Set up email with SMTP server
 #) IN PRODUCTION - Add https protection
 #) TOFIX? - Case sensitive user page links --  /user/chiPPeRdrew/ link.
 NOFIX?
+#) FIREFOXSUCKS - Dotted line through the center of votes for overall vote
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login